 Some partial rule-consequentialists say that agents should be blamed and feel guilty whenever they fail to choose an act that would result in the best consequences.
 A much more reasonable position for a partial rule-consequentialist to take is that agents should be blamed and feel guilty whenever they choose an act that is forbidden by the rule-consequentialist decision procedure, whether or not that individual act fails to result in the best consequences.
 Finally, partial rule-consequentialism, as we have defined it, is compatible with the claim that whether agents should be blamed or feel guilty depends not on the wrongness of what they did, nor on whether the recommended procedure for making moral decisions would have led them to choose the act they choose, but instead solely on whether this blame or guilt will do any good.
 This is precisely the view of sanctions that global consequentialism takes.

-One devastating objection to global consequentialism is that simultaneously applying a consequentialist criterion to acts, decision procedures, and the imposition of sanctions leads to apparent paradoxes (Crisp 1992; Streumer 2003; Lang 2004).
+One objection to global consequentialism is that simultaneously applying a consequentialist criterion to acts, decision procedures, and the imposition of sanctions leads to apparent paradoxes (Crisp 1992; Streumer 2003; Lang 2004).

 Suppose, on the whole and in the long run, the best decision procedure for you to accept is one that leads you to do act x now.
 But suppose also that in fact the act with the best consequences in this situation is not x but y.
-So global consequentialism tells you to use the best possible decision procedure but also not to do the act picked out by this decision procedure.
+So global consequentialism tells you (a) to use the best possible decision procedure but also (b) not to do the act picked out by this decision procedure.
 That seems paradoxical.

 Things get worse when we consider blame and guilt.
 Suppose you follow the best possible decision procedure but fail to do the act with the best consequences.
 Are you to be blamed?
 Should you feel guilty?
 Global consequentialism claims that you should be blamed if and only if blaming you will produce the best consequences, and that you should feel guilty if and only if this will produce the best consequences.
 Suppose that for some reason the best consequences would result from blaming you for following the prescribed decision procedure (and thus doing x).
 But surely it is paradoxical for a moral theory to call for you to be blamed although you followed the moral decision procedure mandated by the theory.
 Or suppose that for some reason the best consequences would result from blaming you for intentionally choosing the act with the best consequences (y).
 Again, surely it is paradoxical for a moral theory to call for you to be blamed although you intentionally chose the very act required by the theory.

 So one problem with global consequentialism is that it creates potential gaps between what acts it claims to be required and what decision procedures it tells agents to use, and between each of these and blamelessness.
 (For explicit replies to this line of attack, see Driver 2014: 175 and de Lazari-Radek and Singer 2014: 315–16.)

 That is not the most familiar problem with global consequentialism.
-The most familiar problem with it is instead its act-consequentialist criterion of wrongness.
-According to that criterion, an act is wrong if and only if it fails to result in the greatest good.
+The most familiar problem with it is instead its maximising act-consequentialist criterion of wrongness.
+According to this maximising criterion, an act is wrong if and only if it fails to result in the greatest good.
 This criterion judges some acts to be not wrong which certainly seem to be wrong.
 It also judges some acts that seem not wrong to be wrong.

 Or consider someone who gives to her child, or keeps for herself, some resource of her own instead of contributing it to help some stranger who would have gained slightly more from that resource.
 Such an action hardly seems wrong.
-Yet the act-consequentialist criterion judges it to be wrong.
-Indeed, imagine how much self-sacrifice an averagely well-off person would have to make before her further actions satisfied the act-consequentialist criterion of wrongness.
+Yet the maximising act-consequentialist criterion judges it to be wrong.
+Indeed, imagine how much self-sacrifice an averagely well-off person would have to make before her further actions satisfied the maximising act-consequentialist criterion of wrongness.
 She would have to give to the point where further sacrifices from her in order to benefit others would harm her more than they would benefit the others.
-Thus, the act-consequentialist criterion of wrongness is often accused of being unreasonably demanding.
+Thus, the maximising act-consequentialist criterion of wrongness is often accused of being unreasonably demanding.

 As indicated, full rule-consequentialism consists in rule-consequentialist answers to three questions.
 The first is, what makes acts morally wrong?
 The second is, what procedure should agents use to make their moral decisions?
 The third is, what are the conditions under which moral sanctions such as blame, guilt, and praise are appropriate?

 Indeed, J.S.
 Mill, one of the fathers of consequentialism, affirmed their tight connection:

 We do not call anything wrong, unless we mean to imply that a person ought to be punished in some way or other for doing it; if not by law, by the opinion of his fellow creatures; if not by opinion, by the reproaches of his own conscience.
-(1861, ch.
+(1861: ch.
 5, para.
 14)

 Consider the following argument, whose first premise comes from Mill: